 • on the basis of visa-less travel if the provisions of the agreement concerning visa-less travel foresee the performance of work by foreigners.

 We invite to contact us.
 We will be happy to answer your questions.

 Principles and manner for issuing work permits to foreigners are regulated by the Act and its executive regulations.

 Pursuant to the Act, a work permit is required if the foreigner:

 - performs work in the Republic of Poland on the basis of a contract with an entity whose registered office, place of residence or branch, plant or other forms of organised activities are found within the Republic of Poland (type A permit);

 - fills the function of a member of the Management Board of a legal entity entered into the commercial register or being a commercial company being organised within the Republic of Poland and for a period of no more than 6 months in total during a subsequent 12-month period (type B permit);

-- performs work for a foreign employer and has been sent to the Republic of Poland for a period exceeding 30 days during a calendar year to work in a branch office or plant of the foreign entity, its affiliated entity, or an entity tied by a long-term cooperation agreement with the foreign employer (type C permit);
+- performs work for a foreign employer and has been sent to the Republic of Poland for a period exceeding 30 days in a calendar year in order to perform work in a branch or plant of a foreign entity, an affiliated entity or an entity bound by a long-term cooperation agreement with a foreign employer (type C permit);

 - performs work for a foreign employer not having a branch office, plant, or other organised form of business activities within the Republic of Poland and has been sent to Poland in order to perform services of a temporary or ad hoc nature (export service) (type D permit);